wormhole-foundation/wormhole-docs/tutorials/messaging/core-contracts.md

 ## Implement the IWormholeReceiver Interface

 To enable both sending and receiving messages within the `HelloWormhole` contract, you need to implement the `IWormholeReceiver` interface.
-This interface defines the function that will be called by the Wormhole Relayer on the target chain when a cross-chain message is received.
+It defines the function that will be called by the Wormhole Relayer on the target chain when a cross-chain message is received.

 Here is the interface: